libraryofcelsus/Aetherius_AI_Assistant/readme.md

 • Launch Ai Tutorial YouTube Channel

 # Changelog:

+**0.045a**

+• Added check for punctuation for memory uploads to avoid cut off uploads in Llama 2 chatbot.

+• Added Delete buttons for external resources in DB mangement Deletion Menu in Llama 2 chatbot.

+• Improved Internal Prompts for Llama 2 Agent Mode and Webscrape Tool.

 **0.044f**

 • Added Voice input using Whisper and TTS using gTTS or Eleven Labs.
 Bark TTS still a work in progress.